Fiat AS.1

-The AS.1 was a basic and conventional design: a parasol wing monoplane with tailskid undercarriage and seating for two in tandem open cockpits.
-The type proved extremely popular, and the production run would eventually extend to over 500 machines, with roughly half of these purchased by the Regia Aeronautica as trainers and liaison aircraft.
+The AS.1 was a relatively basic and conventional design, possessing a parasol wing, a tailskid undercarriage and seating for two, the pilot and one passenger/trainee, in tandem open cockpits.
 Construction was of wood throughout, covered by plywood, fabric, and (around the nose) metal.
 A later development, designated TR.1 featured a metal structure and a shorter span wing.